Centipede Hz: Critical

 Much of the criticism of the album was directed at the album's dense sound.
 Pitchfork's Stuart Berman, while giving the album a positive review, criticized the songs for being too cluttered compared to those on previous albums, writing: "Centipede Hz, by comparison, feels like someone throwing a burrito on your windshield: The songs hit with a jolt, instantly splaying all their ingredients before you."
 Commenting on the return of Deakin, Tom Ewing of The Guardian wrote: "It explains some of the record's bluntness – every track is full of incident, and most incidents are mixed to a similar level, so at first the songs hit you as unresolved slabs of babble."
 Ewing continued: "This makes Centipede Hz a tough listening experience to begin with, but not a particularly weird one.
 Once you adjust to the new method and peer through the layers of detail and clustered production, these are often quite conventional – if meandering – indie-rock songs."
 The A.V.
-Club's Marc Hirsh, while praising the songs "Pulleys" and "Wide Eyed," wrote "[...]
-[O]ther songs are so densely packed with sonic information that they become nearly impenetrable [...]"
+Club's Marc Hirsh, while praising the songs "Pulleys" and "Wide Eyed", wrote "other songs are so densely packed with sonic information that they become nearly impenetrable".
 Hirsh concluded: "Animal Collective runs riot on the head front so thoroughly that it overlooks its own eagerness to please.
 Instead, Centipede Hz insists that listeners think their way to liking it."